Noch €100,00 until free shipping

 4. Usedom: Peenemünde Historical Trail

 The historic route from Peenemünde to the German-Polish border on Usedom is a relaxing tour.
-The 45-km route leads through picturesque natural landscapes and offers ideal conditions for cycling with dogs, as it is quiet and dog-friendly.
-It crosses the island past lakes and through beautiful countryside, and at the end, the border with Poland awaits as a small highlight of the tour.
+The 45 km route leads through picturesque natural landscapes and offers ideal conditions for cycling with a dog, as it is quiet and dog-friendly.
+The route crosses the island, passing lakes through beautiful scenery, and at the end, the border with Poland awaits as a small highlight of the tour.

 Destination: German-Polish border